I was fully aware that attorneys for Curtis Flowers had applied for bail, but I decided to skip the hearing in Winona, Mississippi.

 Most significantly, Odell “Cookie” Hallmon told numerous juries that Curtis admitted to the crime while both men were locked up together.

-I doubt Loper would have left Evans twisting in the wind had he not listened to key protions of American Public Media’s In the Dark podcast.
+I doubt Loper would have left Evans twisting in the wind had he not listened to key portions of American Public Media’s In the Dark podcast.
 In the course of seventeen episodes, Patricia Hallmon, Ed McChristian, Clemmie Fleming and Cookie Hallmon all recant their trial testimony.

 In the Dark also reduced the state’s forensic evidence to rubble by demonstrating, among other things, that the fleck of gunshot residue found on Mr. Flower’s right hand was meaningless, the gun allegedly stolen from the Angelica parking lot didn’t have to be the murder weapon, and that, contrary to what jurors had been told, the bloody shoe print found at the scene didn’t necessarily come from a size 10.5 running shoe.